San Antonio Spurs, De’Aaron Fox agrees to four-year, $228M extension, AP source says

 SAN ANTONIO (AP) — San Antonio Spurs guard De’Aaron Fox has agreed to a four-year, $228 million maximum contract extension, a person with knowledge of the situation said Monday.

 Fox is under contract this season for the final year of his five year, $163 million deal.
 The extension starts in 2026-27, said the person, who spoke with The Associated Press on condition of anonymity because the Spurs have yet to announce the agreement.
-ESPN first reported the deal.
+ESPN first reported the deal, which the Spurs announced only as a “multiyear” extension without details.

 The Spurs, with Fox, Victor Wembanyama, rookie of the year Stephon Castle and this year’s No. 2 pick Dylan Harper, appear poised to be a challenger in the Western Conference.